mantidproject/documents/Project-Management/CoreTeam/workspace-notes.md

 1. Bloated interface with an abundance of methods for different purposes, but lacking other essentials.
    - Different set of methods in each base class and derived classes.
    - No iterator support.
+     - Should be usable with something like `std::transform` together with a good set of mid-level operations.
+   - No proper definition of equality.
 1. Composite pattern provided by `WorkspaceGroup` is maybe too cumbersome and not flexible enough.
+   - Horribly tied into the Analysis Data Service, i.e., cannot be used without.
+   - Wasteful for multi-period workrpsaces since mcu hof the information is duplicated.
 1. Provides few invariants that client code can rely on.
+1. No way to pickle/serialize a workspace in python.
+   - Increasingly required for experiment control / data reduction interop.
+1. No way of defining a region of interest and inconsistent handling of masking.
+   - Masking or bin masking may or may not be respected by algorithms.
+   - Generalized 'selection' object attachable to workspace?